 The Governors oversee and facilitate the strategic leadership of the school.
 The Governing Body is drawn from the wider community of the school including parents, staff, and the local churches, with members also elected by the Southwark Diocesan Board of Education and the Local Authority.

-Details of our Governing Body 2020, the Committees they serve on and their attendance at committees.
+Details of our Governing Body 2020, the Committees they serve on and their attendance at committee meetings.

 Full Governing Body meetings at St Mary’s are open to observers, in particular staff, parents, carers and pupils or our school.
 If you would be interested in attending please let our Clerk have your contact details a week before the meeting so that we can provide you with relevant papers.
 It should be noted that although you are welcome to attend this is purely as an observer and unless agreed beforehand there will be no opportunities for comments or questions at the meeting.
 If you do have an issue you would like to raise about the school and its governance, we are happy to hear from you at any other time.
 The best way is to bring it to the attention of either the Headteacher or the Chair of Governors.
 Both of these individuals can be contacted via our Clerk.